barindebnath/spacex/README.md

 ## Using filters

 - Used useState hook to store filtering values.
+- Keept all 3 filtering objects in single useState to avoide multiple re-rendering of page.
 - Used separate useEffect hook to check change in the filering values and called get function acordingly.

+## API call on backward or forward navigation

+- Detect change in URL when user navigates backward or forward and call the get fucntion.

 ## Clear filter option